kinderhead/Amethyst/Geode/README.md

 # Geode

-An IR platform for generating Minecraft datapacks with high-level programming languages.
+An IR platform for generating Minecraft data packs with high-level programming languages.

 ## Usage